 The second type of delineation is the Zone of Critical Concern (ZCC).
-Figure 2 shows the ZCC area, which covers approximately 3,032 acres.
+Figure 2 shows the ZCC area, which covers approximately 87,962 acres.
 The ZCC is a corridor along streams within the WSDA that warrants a more detailed inventory and management due to its proximity to the surface intake and to the susceptibility to potential contaminants.
-The ZCC is calculated using a mathematical model that accounts for stream flows, gradient, and area topography.
-The length of the ZCC is based on a five hour time of travel.
-The ZCC width is 1,000 feet from each bank of the principal stream and 500 feet from each bank of the tributaries draining into the principal stream.
+Due to the size and complex nature of the Ohio River, the ZCC is based on ORSANCO guidelines for Zone 1.
+The ZCC length extends 1⁄4 mile below the water intake to 25 miles upstream in the Ohio River and major tributaries.
+The 25-mile distance used for the ZCC is based on a 5-hour time of travel estimate using maximum Ohio River velocities near surface intakes from February 1995 to February 1998.
+The ZCC width is 1⁄4 mile from each bank of the principal stream and major tributaries.